haahussain/Recommendation_System/README.md

 by Ali Hussain and Jay Kim

 ## Goal
-To create a recommendation system that suggests the top (custom) # of potential employers based on the user's input of comparable employer(s).
+To create a recommendation system that suggests the top potential employers based on the user's input of comparable employer(s).
 In other words, the user selects the preferred employer(s); then our system recommends other employers the user should consider based on similar features.

 ## Sources/Tools
 Primary data gathered from Glassdoor.com: